Tag along for our FTC disclosure saga here. The following article was last updated on Dec 5, 2025 ...

 Carabiner Bungee Cords

 For obscurely shaped objects or even that which is packed within that which must be packed, caribungees show a lot of promise.
 The pros are that bungee cords are forgiving, so we can wrap them in various patterns to suit whatever they're flexing around.
-The cons stem from the very same flexibility, as misuse might allow large items to shift.
+The cons stem from the very same flexibility, as misuse may allow large items to shift.

 Cargo Nets

-The weird thing about cargo nets is they can be used not only for their intended "over the top, stay put" purpose but also to solve minor, bizarre technical difficulties.
+The weird thing about cargo nets is that they can be used not only for their intended "over the top, stay put" purpose but also to solve minor, bizarre technical difficulties.
 Travis Burleson once discovered his left (soft) saddlebag was falling apart.
 One of his two cargo nets was free to use (the other was holding his dry bag in place), jacketing the luggage securely for the latter half of a long distance motorcycle tour.

 4-way Flat Bungee Cords

-These are a lazy person's Weapon X. Have thing?
+These are a lazy person's weapon X. Have thing?
 Put this on thing, then wrap the bungee cords around whatever and bolster using plastic, steel-core hooks.
 Yes, this could lead to a visual spider web in plasticized rubber and nylon and yes, it may allow whatever they're wrestling to dance a little.
 With that, they're likely safer for use with internal organization.

 Lashing Straps